 But, that roasted turkey with gravy was dee-licious.
 We ate it for three days straight and froze the leftovers.

-Our kids missed it, but at least I can share Mom’s Thanksgiving turkey recipe with them (and you!) now.
+Our kids missed it, but at least I can share Mom's Thanksgiving turkey recipe with them (and you!) now.
+It would be great served with brown butter mashed potatoes or mashed turnips with bacon.
+And don't forget the cranberry pie with sugar cookie crust for dessert!

 P.S.
 You'll need an instant thermometer to test if your turkey is fully cooked (165 degrees F).
 If you don't have one, I love this digital thermometer (afflilate link).